Piritiz passive GPS tracker — battery-powered device, movement-triggered location updatesCategoriesTrailer Tracking

 How long do GPS trackers last on heavy machinery before battery replacement?

-Superior passive GPS tracking devices provide 90-day battery life, eliminating the frequent maintenance requirements of inferior tracking systems.
+Superior passive GPS tracking devices provide up to 5-year battery life life, eliminating the frequent maintenance requirements of inferior tracking systems.
 This extended battery performance proves especially valuable for heavy machinery that may sit idle between projects or operate at remote locations where battery service is inconvenient.
 The three-month service interval allows fleet managers to schedule battery replacement during routine equipment maintenance rather than requiring dedicated service visits.

 Can GPS trackers survive harsh construction environments and weather conditions?